Omowunmikamil/To-do/README.md

-# Todo List Application
+# Todo List

-A simple Todo List application built with HTML, CSS, and JavaScript that allows users to add, check, and delete tasks.
+A simple Todo List application is built with HTML, CSS, and JavaScript that allows users to add, check, and delete tasks.
 The tasks are stored in the browser's `localStorage` so that the list persists even after the page is reloaded.

 ## Features